 Meet our doctors

-GMC-registered doctors, supported by medical and pharmacy officers along with a data protection and information governance team.
+GMC-registered and NHS Top Performer doctors, supported by medical and pharmacy officers and a data protection and information governance team.

 Dr Shamsul Kelman